JohnBjorge/Quick-CV/README.md

 # Quick-CV
-Updates your cv with new position and company name
+Updates your cover letter with new position and company name